Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Roll of Tape

-Tape is irresistable to kids!
+Tape is irresistible to kids!
 Give them a roll and let them go crazy.
-If you're really lucky, some of it ends up zipping their lips shut for fun (sounds almost too good to be true!).
-Here's a book that uses 4 rolls of tape as art to entertain - it's called Totally Tape.
+If you’re really lucky, some of it ends up zipping their lips shut for fun (sounds almost too good to be true!).
+Here’s a book that uses 4 rolls of tape as art to entertain – it’s called Totally Tape.
+No mess, easy cleanup and no scissors needed.

 That's My Car!

-Take turns.
-Choose one of the next 5 vehicles that you pass (or that pass you) to be "your car" as if it were your very own.
-All players mutually decide if you are a "winner" or a "loser" based on how nice a car you "own" compared to the other players current cars.
+Take turns and see who can end up with the sweetest ride.
+Choose one of the next 5 vehicles that you pass (or that pass you) to be “your car” as if it were your very own.
+All players mutually decide if you are a “winner” or a “loser” based on how nice a car you “own” compared to the other players current cars.

 This one is a good conversation starter.
 Go around the car and ask each person their favorite color.
 Then have everyone think of different "favorite" questions for the group.
 What's your favorite... movie, flavor of ice cream, song, game, toy, place to visit, restaurant, book, animal, fish, etc. Be creative and don't forget to ask the driver too!